 Finally, make sure that the information people can find out about you online is accurate, up-to-date and positive whenever possible.

-1. Personalise Candidate and Employee Experience
+6. Personalise Candidate and Employee Experience

 Today's top professionals want to know that they're more than just another number in your workforce.
 Working alongside your recruitment agency to improve the onboarding experience can help to generate a more beneficial reputation for your brand.
-For instance, you can:

-• Arrange for your HR Team or preferred Recruiter to provide branded documentation on your organisation and create an engaging fun and inspiring recruitment process where possible that really highlights your organisation as 'one to work for'.
-We have a new platform, engage, which utilises the latest Video technology, qualified behavioural testing, branded documentation and close co-operation between employer and prospective employee throughout the process to build this 'buy in' at the early stages.
-For more information click here.
+- Arrange for your HR Team or Recruiter to provide branded documentation on your organisation and create an engaging fun and inspiring recruitment process: Where possible this really highlights your organisation as 'one to work for'.

-• Create clear development roadmaps: When introducing a new hire to the team, create a documented process that will help that individual to advance through the company and achieve their unique goals.
+We have a new platform, Engage, which utilises the latest video technology, qualified behavioural testing, branded documentation and close co-operation between employer and prospective employee throughout the process to build this 'buy in' at the early stages.
+For more information click here. - Create clear development roadmaps: When introducing a new hire to the team, create a documented process that will help that individual to advance through the company and achieve their unique goals.

-• Nurturing relationships: 58% of recruits say that relations with immediate managers and supervisors are crucial to their happiness.
+- Nurturing relationships: 58% of recruits say that relations with immediate managers and supervisors are crucial to their happiness.
 Going the extra mile to encourage communication and collaboration can be a great way to improve engagement.

-• Recognise employees: Recognition improves morale for staff and individuals alike.
+- Recognise employees: Recognition improves morale for staff and individuals alike.
 Sometimes, acknowledging your team can be as simple as telling them that you appreciate their hard work.

-• 7.
-Identify Metrics for Tracking Success
+7. Identify Metrics for Tracking Success

-• Finally, remember to consider the return on investment for your branding strategy.
-Perhaps one of the most straightforward metrics to track is the number interested applicants your specialist recruiter receives on your behalf.
-In addition, you can look at things like employee satisfaction scores, and turnover rates.
 Determining how you're going to measure the performance of your campaign will help you to ensure that your reputation management strategies are having the right impact on your future hires, and people in your existing team too.